SteamedBread2333/node-http2-webserver-demo/README.md

-# node-http2-webserver-demo
+# HTTP2 and nodejs

-a webserver-demo based on nodejs &amp; http2
+A simple shot on how to implement http2 with nodejs